 After training, test questions are drafted for initial review.
 Each question is reviewed for content (match to specifications, accuracy, relevance).
 Questions are also reviewed for editorial quality and to make sure they meet test development guidelines for question construction.
 Questions are revised throughout this review process.

-When the initial reviews are completed, the questions are presented to the committees of CPAs.
-The committee members review and discuss each draft question.
-In reviewing questions, committee members consider accuracy, relevance, match to specifications, and other criteria.
-The committee may accept a question, revise it, or reject it.
+When the initial reviews are completed, the questions are presented to review groups made up of CPAs.
+The CPAs review and discuss each draft question.
+In reviewing questions, reviewers consider accuracy, relevance, match to specifications, and other criteria.
+The review group may accept a question, revise it, or reject it.

-Test questions are next revised, based on the committee review, for pre-testing.
-Pre-testing is an important step because it is a necessary complement to all of the expert reviews done previously.
+Test questions are next revised, based on the group review, for pretesting.
+Pretesting is an important step because it is a necessary complement to all of the expert reviews done previously.
 Test data from candidates answering the questions can provide valuable information not available during committee reviews.

-Pre-testing is done on operational test forms.
-Some of the questions that each candidate takes are pre-test questions and do not contribute to the candidate’s score.
-This provides the best possible data for pre-testing because the candidates taking the pre-test questions are representative of actual candidates in terms of ability and motivation.
-In this way the pre-test data will be as representative as possible of actual candidate performance.
+Pretesting is done on operational test forms.
+Some of the questions that each candidate takes are pretest questions and do not contribute to the candidate’s score.
+This provides the best possible data for pretesting because the candidates taking the pretest questions are representative of actual candidates in terms of ability and motivation.
+In this way the pretest data is representative as possible of actual candidate performance.